GoogleCloudPlatform/cluster-health-scanner/README.md

 ```

 Because Jobs from CHS tend to have similar names, you can filter those jobs
-by name (such `healthcheck` in this example) with something like below:
+by name (such as `healthcheck` in this example) with something like below:

 ```bash
 # Gets list of jobs, filters for `healthcheck`, selects only the Job name